franzenzenhofer/dev-book/_chapters/performance-wordpress-theme-selection.md

 > NOTE
 >
-> many theme previews are supported by some kind of frontend optimization plugin (eg: autoptimize, w3totalcache), which (a) bundles CSS/JS files and (b) optimizes loading logics of (potentially render blocking) assets. - this, by itself, is generally good practice and you should do so too, but beware that this may skew performance based testing metrics. that way themes are often sold off better as when used out of the box, as in 'unoptimized'.
+> many theme previews are supported by some kind of frontend optimization plugin (eg: autoptimize, w3totalcache), which (a) bundles CSS/JS files and (b) optimizes loading logics of (potentially render blocking) assets. - this, by itself, is generally good practice and you should do so too, but beware that this may skew performance based testing metrics. themes are then often sold off better as when used out of the box (as in 'unoptimized').
 >
 > indicators for plugin backed optimizations are bundled CSS and JS files, which very likely contain the name of the plugin within their file path.
 >